Gang led by 16-year-old held in Kalyan rape and murder case

-Crime Branch officers said they wanted the minor to be tried as an adult as he had led this attack, as well as three more cases of assault and murder
+Crime Branch officers said that they wanted the minor to be tried as an adult as he had led this attack, as well as three more cases of assault and murder

 The Thane Crime Branch hit a jackpot on Monday when they arrested a gang of four criminals, headed by a 16-year-old boy, for allegedly raping and murdering a 22-year-old girl and stealing valuables worth Rs 1.6 lakh in Kalyan.
 Turns out, these four were accused in three other recent cases in Thane.